 A 360-degree view of the item and a chance to ‘try it on’ with the device are just some of these features.
 One of the most interesting mobile statistics shows that, although these fascinating options exist, 61% of companies still aren’t using AR technology.

 12. China, the USA and the UK are the leading ecommerce and m-commerce markets in the world.

 When it comes to annual online sales and the ecommerce share of total retail sales, China, the USA and the UK are at the very top of the list.
 China currently seems to be the leader with the annual online sales of about $672 billion.
 When trying to put things into the perspective of relevant online sales statistics, this is almost 16% of total retail sales in this country.

-According to 2020 statistics, about 51% of Americans have used a smartphone for online shopping.
+According to the most recent statistics, about 51% of Americans have used a smartphone for online shopping.
 These smartphone statistics sound quite impressive, especially given the fact that 79% of adult US citizens placed an ecommerce order via their phones.

 Somewhere around 74.44% of all Chinese mobile phones run on Android.
 This is almost three-quarters of the entire population in China.
 Now, given the fact that China is the largest m-commerce market in the world, this is quite big for retailers targeting China.
 In other words, China-centric retailers need to follow these mobile commerce trends in order to remain competitive.